Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Abstract

 \section{Abstract}

-We present two ways of recovering a Grothendieck category as a filtered colimit of small categories by means of the construction of the ($2$-)filtered (bi)colimit of categories from \cite{construction-2-filtered-bicolimits-categories}.
-The first one, making use of the fact that Grothendieck categories are locally presentable, allows to recover a Grothendieck category as a filtered colimit of its subcategories of $\alpha$-presentable objects, for $\alpha$ varying in the family of small regular cardinals.
-The second one, making use of the fact that Grothendieck categories are precisely the linear topoi, permits to recover a Grothendieck category as a filtered colimit of its linear site presentations.
-We then show that the tensor product of Grothendieck categories from \cite{tensor-product-linear-sites-grothendieck-categories} can be recovered as a filtered colimit of Kelly's $\alpha$-cocomplete tensor product of the categories of $\alpha$-presentable objects with $\alpha$ varying in the family of small regular cardinals.
-We use this construction to translate the functoriality, associativity and simmetry of Kelly's tensor product to the tensor product of Grothendieck categories.
+We investigate two different ways of recovering a Grothendieck category as a filtered bicolimit of small categories and the compatibility of both with the tensor product of Grothendieck categories.
+Firstly, we show that any locally presentable linear category (and in particular any Grothendieck category) can be recovered as the filtered bicolimit of its subcategories of $\alpha$-presentable objects, with $\alpha$ varying in the family of small regular cardinals.
+We then prove that the tensor product of locally presentable linear categories (and in particular the tensor product of Grothendieck categories) can be recovered as a filtered bicolimit of the Kelly tensor product of $\alpha$-cocomplete linear categories of the corresponding subcategories of $\alpha$-presentable objects.
+Secondly, we show that one can recover any Grothendieck category as a filtered bicolimit of its linear site presentations.
+We then prove that the tensor product of Grothendieck categories, in contrast with the first case, cannot be recovered in general as a filtered bicolimit of the tensor product of the corresponding linear sites.
+Finally, as a direct application of the first presentation, we translate the functoriality, associativity and symmetry of the Kelly tensor product of $\alpha$-cocomplete linear categories to the tensor product of locally presentable linear categories.